VerticalRelevance/IncidentFoundations-Blueprint/templates/member_account/custom_action/README.md

 4. The EventBridge rule triggers the configured lambda target, passing in the finding information as an event.

+Note: If invoked from the CS account the CA routing lambda will be what triggers and passes the finding information to the target lambda.

-5. The sg_remove_rule lambda starts
+5. The remove0rules lambda starts
    - The event is parsed and the ID of the associated security groups, their region and account ID is pulled out.

    - The rules for each of the security groups discovered in 5.1 are parsed.
 Any ingress or egress rules that contain  0.0.0.0/0 are removed from the security group.